clevercanyon/skeleton/dev/.files/docs/usage/bin-scripts/install.md

 # Mode can be one of: `dev`, `ci`, `stage`, or `prod` (default).
 ```

 You will need a [Dotenv Vault](https://www.dotenv.org) login.
-Please contact `@jaswrks` to request access.
+Please contact `@jaswrks` or `@brucewrks` to request access.
 You must also have an environment meeting all [prerequisites](./prerequisites.md), along with the additional credentials noted at the bottom of the prerequisites article.

 ## Noninteractive Installs (e.g., CI)